How to Create a Rubric: A Step-by-Step Guide for Teachers

 As a new teacher in the early 2000s, I avoided rubrics like the proverbial plague.
 I had my reasons!
 Rubrics always felt generic and vague.
-I wasn’t even sure how to create a rubric.
-And when I did try my hand at a rubric, it took forever to make.
+I wasn’t even sure how to create one, and when I did try, it took forever to make.

 What did I do before using a rubric, you ask?

 No categories.
 No criteria.
 No real feedback.
-Best practice this was NOT.
+Not exactly best practice.
+What I needed was a rubric.

 1. Content of slides